Dad's Garage Theatre Company

 Dad's Garage Theatre Company, located at 569 Ezzard St. in the Old Fourth Ward in Atlanta, Georgia, was founded in 1995 by Chris Blair, Marc Cram, Sean Daniels, George Faughnan, John Gregorio, David Keeton, Joseph Limbaugh, Matt Stanton, and Matt Young.
 A second wave of people in the founding summer soon followed, and the theatre company spent the next five years establishing itself in the Atlanta improv and theatre communities.
 The small theater company has since achieved international recognition for original stage productions and Improvisational comedy.
-The Second City executive producer Jon Carr is a former artistic director.
-Lara Smith, managing director, announced that she will be stepping down in late 2021.
+Former Second City company member, Tim Stoltenberg is the current Artistic Director.
+Stacey Sharer is the current managing director.